devvictrix/py-pixel-bot/docs/adrs/ADR-008-Integrating-Gemini-API-for-Enhanced-Visual-Understanding.md

 ## Context and Problem Statement

-PyPixelBot currently operates based on deterministic visual analysis techniques (pixel color matching, template image searching, Optical Character Recognition) and a rule engine that triggers predefined actions based on explicit, user-configured conditions.
+Mark-I currently operates based on deterministic visual analysis techniques (pixel color matching, template image searching, Optical Character Recognition) and a rule engine that triggers predefined actions based on explicit, user-configured conditions.
 While effective for well-defined, stable automation tasks, this approach faces limitations:

 1.  **Limited Scene Comprehension:** The bot lacks a deeper, semantic understanding of the visual scene.
 It cannot infer context, recognize objects or UI elements beyond exact templates/text patterns, or understand relationships between elements without explicit rules.
 2.  **Brittleness to UI Changes:** Reliance on pixel-perfect color matches or exact template images makes automations fragile.
 Minor UI redesigns, changes in resolution, themes, or font rendering can easily break existing rules.
 3.  **Inflexible Decision Making:** The current rules engine, even with compound conditions, is fundamentally deterministic.
 It cannot make nuanced decisions based on a holistic interpretation of the visual environment or handle ambiguity effectively.
-4.  **Goal: Enhance AI Capabilities ("AI Moving More Freely"):** There is a strategic goal to evolve PyPixelBot towards incorporating more sophisticated AI, enabling it to interpret visual information more intelligently and act with greater flexibility, adaptability, and understanding – moving beyond rigid, pre-programmed responses.
+4.  **Goal: Enhance AI Capabilities ("AI Moving More Freely"):** There is a strategic goal to evolve Mark-I towards incorporating more sophisticated AI, enabling it to interpret visual information more intelligently and act with greater flexibility, adaptability, and understanding – moving beyond rigid, pre-programmed responses.

 This ADR proposes integrating the Google Gemini API, specifically its multimodal capabilities (understanding images and text), as a concrete step to enhance the bot's visual understanding and pave the way for more intelligent decision-making.

 ## Considered Options

 1.  **Gemini for Visual Scene Description & Question Answering (Chosen Path - v4.0.0 Phase 1):**
-    *   *Description:* PyPixelBot captures screen regions as usual.
+    *   *Description:* Mark-I captures screen regions as usual.
 For specific rules, these images (or designated sub-regions) are sent to a Gemini Vision model (e.g., Gemini Pro Vision, Gemini Flash) via API call, along with a carefully crafted text prompt.
 The prompt instructs Gemini to perform tasks like:
         *   Describe the scene/region content.
         *   Identify specific types of elements (buttons, text fields, icons with certain characteristics).
         *   Answer questions about the visual content ("Is the status 'Complete'?", "What text is on the red button?").
         *   Extract structured information (e.g., return identified elements and their approximate locations as JSON).
-    *   *Integration:* Gemini's response (text or structured JSON) is received by PyPixelBot.
-This output can then be used:
+    *   *Integration:* Gemini's response (text or structured JSON) is received by Mark-I. This output can then be used:
         *   Within the existing `RulesEngine` via new condition types (e.g., `gemini_vision_query` checking if the response contains keywords, matches expected JSON values, etc.).
         *   Potentially by a new "GeminiDecisionModule" in later phases to influence action selection based on the richer context provided by Gemini.
     *   *Pros:*